Steven L. Small: Academic work

 Small's research specialization encompasses various fields including the neurobiology of language, neurobiology of sports, brain connectivity, computational neuroscience, aphasia, and brain recovery and repair after stroke and traumatic brain injury.
-Methods that he uses to investigate research questions include functional magnetic resonance imaging (fMRI), diffusion tensor imaging (DTI), neural networks, machine learning, and human neurophysiology.
+Methods that he uses to investigate research questions include functional magnetic resonance imaging (fMRI), diffusion MRI, neural networks, machine learning, and human neurophysiology.

 Small was a pioneer in using magnetic resonance imaging to understand how the brain gives rise to the complex phenomenon of thought, and has consistently been positioned at the forefront of the study of the neurobiology of language.
-His work emphasizes the importance of the implementation level of neuroscientist David Marr’s information processing levels of analysis, reflecting his complementary training as a computer scientist and a neurologist.
+His work emphasizes the importance of the implementation level of neuroscientist David Marr's information processing levels of analysis, reflecting his complementary training as a computer scientist and a neurologist.

-Small’s work has spanned the basic science of mechanisms of language understanding to the application of the science to new advances in therapy.
+Small's work has spanned the basic science of mechanisms of language understanding to the application of the science to new advances in therapy.
 His basic conceptual framework views language as a higher-level function superimposed across multiple systems over the phylogenetic history of the human species, including motor and attention systems.
-This work demonstrates that the “language network” is not a static entity, but dynamically assembles necessary brain mechanisms to meet the challenges of language processing.
+This work demonstrates that the "language network" is not a static entity, but dynamically assembles necessary brain mechanisms to meet the challenges of language processing.
 His collaborative research provides evidence for motor system contributions to basic mechanisms of face-to-face communication for the decoding of acoustic-phonetic information and gesture, which correspond to homuncular activation patterns on premotor cortex.
 While Small's work indicates that the motor system mediates perception and understanding of language, it also finds different functional anatomy for visually observing actions/objects compared to processing sentences describing actions/objects, providing evidence against the strongest version of the simulation theory for processing action-related language.
 Small's work also indicates that attention to space, time, or action in identical stories modulates activity in the left inferior frontal gyrus.
 Related work indicates that differential exogenous processing demands in discourse comprehension affect the nature of endogenous "resting state" networks dependent on the preceding task.

 In addition to his contributions to understanding the healthy brain, Small investigates the connection between brain and behavior in post-stroke aphasia, early focal brain injury, and concussion.